What to Expect During Addiction Treatment Intake

 - Desert Hope Treatment Center is located on the right.

 Our treatment facility is safely tucked inside a gated community for your protection and privacy.
 When you arrive at the gate, use the telephone at the entry to let us know you’ve arrived so we can open the gate for you.

-Your First 24 Hours at Desert Hope
+Your First 24 Hours in Rehab

 When you first arrive at Desert Hope, you will be welcomed by our administrative staff, who will notify our treatment team of your arrival.